Monday, July 8th, 2013

-- Make a commitment to turn on the TV less.
+- Make a commitment to watch less TV.

-- Decide to be nicer to your brothers and sisters, especially if they look up to you.
+- Decide to be nicer to other family members, especially if they look up to you.

 - Resolve to ask for help when you need it and take help when it’s offered.